-If you are familiar with hot water you can understand how the smallest leak can become problematic if not attended to promptly.
-It is very common that homeowners don’t usually discover a leak at their hot water system until they investigate as to why there is insufficient hot water or none at all.
+If you are familiar with hot water, you can understand how the smallest leak can become problematic if not attended to promptly.
+Commonly, homeowners don’t usually discover a leak in their hot water system until they investigate why there is insufficient hot water or none at all.

-If you find yourself in this situation, the first thing to do is to stay calm.
-However, you can only stay calm if you know how to best deal with the situation.
-Below are some helpful tips for such circumstances from our Bayside plumbers in Melbourne.
+If you find yourself in this situation, the first thing to do is stay calm.
+However, you can only stay calm if you know how to best deal with the problem.
+Below are some helpful tips from our Bayside plumbers in Melbourne for such circumstances.

 After identifying the source of the leak, call a local plumber.
-They should have the appropriate licences for your type of hot water system whether it’s gas or electric.
-Don’t try to work on the problem yourself, listen to the plumbers advise and take these next steps before they arrive.
+They should have the appropriate licences for your type of hot water system, gas or electric hot water.
+Don’t try to work on the problem yourself; listen to the plumber’s advice and take these next steps before arriving.

-It is best that you turn off your water at the mains if the leak is serious.
+If the leak is severe, you should turn off your water at the mains.
 This minimises the damage until your plumber arrives to work on the leak.
 Your water mains will most likely be in the front yard of your house.
-If you live in a unit or apartment they may also be located on the side of the building or even in a hallway cupboard.
+If you live in a unit or apartment, they may also be located on the side of the building or in a hallway cupboard.
 Switch off the mains by turning the tap handle clockwise.
-Make sure to keep some water in a bottle for drinking which will keep you going until your local plumber can fix the issue.
+Make sure to keep some water in a bottle for drinking, which will keep you going until your local plumber can fix the issue.